ketchmain/ketchmain/README.md

 - 👋 Hi, I’m ketchmain
+- 📚 I have a Bachelor's degree in Real Estate.
-- 👀 I’m interested in information technology, decentralized finance and blockchain solutions.
+- 👀 I'm interested in everything information technology.
-- 🌱 I’m currently learning Solidity.
+- 🌱 I’m currently learning Nuxt.js on top of Vue.js for my hobby projects.
-- 💞️ I’m looking to collaborate on web3 projects.
+- 💞️ I’m looking to collaborate on Vue.js projects.
 - 📫 You can reach me on https://linktr.ee/ketchmain

 <!---